eribeiroClassroom/syscalls-code-reading-questions/README.md

 ## Begin your assignment

-### Configure your kernel
+1. Configure your kernel for assignment ASST1.
 For some OS/161 assignments, the *configuration file* will be provided to you as part of the repository.
 For this first assignment, you will simply create a new kernel-configuration file by duplicating an existing configuration file by calling the following commands on your Linux terminal:

 ```shell
 cd kern/conf